-The 28 workstations located in the Reference Area are reserved for students doing Library research.
-For general public computer use, please see the Librarian at the Reference Desk.
+The 28 workstations and two printers located in the Reference Area are reserved for students doing Library research.
+For general computer use, please visit the IT@Sam computer lab in Room 200 of the library.
+For guest/public computer access, please see the Librarian at the Reference Desk.

 Individual Consultations provide personal research assistance to SHSU students, faculty, and staff.
 Individual Consultations with a Reference Librarian can be scheduled in advance with the individual Librarian, or scheduled through the Reference Desk.
 Call the Reference Desk at (936) 294-1599 OR 1-866-NGL-INFO (toll-free) and a subject specialist will return your call.